-The research for avoidable sets started with Wernicke's work\cite{W1904} in 1904.
-Further, the concept of reducibility was explicitly introduced by Birkhoff\cite{B1913} in 1913.
-Combining Kempe's idea with a new idea of himself, Birkhoff proved some larger configurations are reducible.
-Nextly, in 1922 Franklin proved that the four color conjecture is true for maps with at most 25 regions \cite{F1922}; The number was increased to 27 by Reynolds in 1926\cite{R1926}, to 32 by Franklin in 1937\cite{F1938}, to 35 by Winn in 1940\cite{W1940}, to 39 by Ore and Stemple in 1970\cite{OS1970}, and finally to 95 by Mayer in 1976\cite{M1978}.
-Obviously, this method developed very slowly, and it helped little for the final solution to the four color problem.
+The research on unavoidable sets originated from Wernicke's work \cite{W1904} in 1904.
+The concept of reducibility was introduced by Birkhoff \cite{B1913} in 1913.
+Combining Kempe's thought with his new idea, Birkhoff proved some larger configurations to be reducible.
+In 1922, Franklin proved that maps included at most 25 countries could be colored with four colors.
+The number was increased to 27 by Reynolds in 1926 \cite{R1926}, to 32 by Franklin in 1937 \cite{F1938}, to 35 by Winn in 1940 \cite{W1940}, to 39 by Ore and Stemple in 1970 \cite{OS1970}, and finally to 95 by Mayer in 1976 \cite{M1978}.
+Obviously, this kind of promotion was very slow and make little sense for the final solution to Four-Color Problem.

-If $G$ is a maximal planar graph of order $n\geq 3$, then $G$ is triangulated, that is, every face of a plane has a boundary of exactly three edges.
-A \textbf{configuration} of the maximal planar graph is the boundary cycle and inside part.
-For the four color conjecture, a set of configurations is \textbf{unavoidable} if any minimum counterexamples must contain one configuration in the set.
-A configuration is said to be \textbf{reducible}, if it is not contained in a planar graph which is triangulation of any minimum counterexamples.